How Many Backlinks Do I Need to Rank on Google, Really?

 As you see, it’s not just how many backlinks you have these days; it’s about the quality of the backlinks: authority, relevance, and diversity of the links pointing at your site.
 A handful of good, reputable source links can easily outdo hundreds of low-quality ones.

-Step 1: What Factors Determine How Many Backlinks You Need?
+Step 1: Which Factors Determine How Many Backlinks You Need?

 Backlink requirements are dependent on several factors, including your niche, competition, and current domain authority.
 Lower-level blogs often require very few solid backlinks; however, industries with higher stakes, such as finance or travel, require formidable amounts of backlinks.
 Thus, the real issue is not the number of backlinks needed to rank effectively.